 The content of online courses is just like face-to-face courses-weekly assignments, papers due at set dates, quizzes and exams, and participation.
 The primary difference between online and classroom courses is that the overriding responsibility of learning lies with the online student.
 Being a successful online student takes self-discipline and self-enforced time management.

 Key to Reading Course Information

-Example: CHM 151 General Chemistry I
+Example: CHM 151 General Chemistry I 4 cr, 3 lec, 3 lab

 cr.....credits (semester hours/units)

 leclecture/week

 lablaboratory experience/week